 Data deposition: All of the data used to generate our estimates, as well as the code used for analysis, are available on GitHub at https://github.com/milo-lab/biomass\distribution.
-See Commentary on page 6328.

 To whom correspondence should be addressed.
 Email: ron.milo@weizmann.ac.il.